greydongilmore/trajectoryGuide-site/docs/widgets/05_registration.md

 ## Template Space Registration

-Click `Run Registration`.
+&emsp;&emsp;Click `Run Registration`.
 The registration progression will be updated within the `Registration Progress` window.
 Once registration is completed, you will see the co-registered volumes appear in the floating drop-down box (under `Co-registered Volumes`).
 You will now confirm that the registration results by clicking the `Compare Volumes` button.
 For each registration you will either select `Confirm Registration` or `Decline Registration`.
 If you choose to decline a registration, you will be able to re-run the registration with a different algorithm.

 <br>